Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 Nearly a month ago, I decided to add Gemini support to [Feeds Fun](https://feeds.fun/) and did some research on top LLM frameworks — I didn't want to write my own bicycle.

-As a result, I found a shameful bug (in my opinion, of course) in the integration with Gemini in [LLamaIndex](https://github.com/run-llama/llama_index).
+As a result, I found an embarrassing bug (in my opinion, of course) in the integration with Gemini in [LLamaIndex](https://github.com/run-llama/llama_index).
 Judging by the code, it is also present in [Haystack](https://github.com/deepset-ai/haystack-core-integrations) and in the plugin for [LangChain](https://github.com/langchain-ai/langchain-google).
 And the root of the problem is in the Google SDK for Python.

 When initializing a new client for Gemini, the framework code overwrites/replaces API keys in all clients created before.
 Because the API key, by default, is stored in a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern).

 It is death-like, if you have a multi-tenant application, and unnoticeable in all other cases.
 Multi-tenant means that your application works with multiple users.

 For example, in my case, in Feeds Fun, a user can enter their API key to improve the quality of the service.
-Imagine what a funny situation could happen: **a user entered an API key to process their news but spent tokens (pay) for all service users**.
+Imagine what a funny situation could happen: **a user entered an API key to process their news but spent tokens (paid for) for all service users**.

 I reported this bug only in LLamaIndex as a security issue, and there has been no reaction for 3 weeks.
 I'm too lazy to reproduce and report for Haystack and LangChain.
 So **this is your chance to report a bug to a top repository**.
 All the info will be below, reproducing is not difficult.